 4. Pittsburgh Steelers.
 The Steelers made a somewhat puzzling trade this offseason by giving up solid right tackle Marcus Gilbert for just a sixth-round pick.
 Still, the team is replacing him with another good player in Matt Feiler and the other four starters up front have played together for the past three seasons.
 Their interior line -- Ramon Foster, Maurkice Pouncey, and David DeCastro -- is particularly good and is a big part of why the team didn't experience much drop-off when James Conner took over for Le'Veon Bell last season.
 Conner once again should stand to benefit from running behind them.

 5. New England Patriots.
 The Patriots easily could have cracked the top three on this list had they kept Trent Brown, who was excellent at left tackle last year.
-Isaiah Wynn is set to take over for him, but he has been very limited in camp.
+Isaiah Wynn is set to take over for him, but he was limited in camp.
 So, that hurts the potential of this line, as they are thin at tackle.
 The rest of the line, highlighted by the elite guard tandem of Joe Thuney and Shaq Mason, is terrific and allowed Tom Brady to be sacked just 21 times last year (tied for second-fewest in a 16-game season in the last 10 years).
 Brady should benefit from this protection, while Sony Michel and Damien Harris look to take advantage of the 4.4 yards per carry average running backs enjoyed behind the unit last year.